status-im/specs/docs/draft/sticker-pack.md

 ### Security
 The IPFS gateway acts as an end-user of the IPFS and allows users of the gateway to access IPFS without connection to the P2P network.
 Usage of a gateway introduces potential risk for the users of that gateway provider.
 In case of a compromise in the security of the provider, meta information such as IP address, User-Agent and other of its users can be leaked.
-If the provider servers are unavailable the access trought gateway to the IPFS network is lost.
+If the provider servers are unavailable the access trough gateway to the IPFS network is lost.

 ### Status sticker usage
 When a sticker is shown in the app, Status app makes an http GET request to IPFS gateway using the hyperlink.